merajshaikh3/FastAPI-Backend-for-Multinomial-NB-Classifier/README.md

 # FastAPI Backend for Multinomial NB Classifier

 This repository contains a simple backend service that demonstrates how to serve a trained machine learning model using FastAPI.
-I've developed this project to showcase the deployment of a Multinomial Naive Bayes classifier trained on the 20Newsgroups dataset (from scikit-learn).
+I've developed this project to showcase the deployment of a Multinomial Naive Bayes classifier trained on the 20Newsgroups dataset (from scikit-learn).<br/><br/>

 ## 1. Project Overview

 The goal of this project is to illustrate how a machine learning model can be integrated into a web application.
-The model is serialized using joblib and served through FastAPI, making it accessible via a RESTful API.
+The model is serialized using joblib and served through FastAPI, making it accessible via a RESTful API.<br/><br/>

 ## 2. Key Components